-The best bartenders are also bookworms, constantly researching the latest tastes and trends.
+The best bartenders are also often bookworms, constantly researching the latest tastes and trends.
 But with so many new titles to choose from, it’s easy to wind up lost in a sea of stale prose and sloppy recipes.
-We’ve paged through the stack to give you the essential booze books to read this month.
+We’ve paged through the stack to give you the most essential booze books to read throughout the holidays.

 Happy alco-holidays!
-When it comes to drinks, nothing sells quite like Christmas.
+When it comes to drinks, nothing sells quite like the spirit of the season.
 Historically, publishers have picked the thirstiest time of year to push out a mountain of new cocktail tomes, and 2019 is no exception.
 These three noteworthy titles each have a distinct point of view and plenty of options for liquid cheer.
-To help you decide which to gift—or better yet, keep for yourself—we’ve teased out a pro batching tip, as well as a killer Eggnog recipe.
+To help you decide which to gift—or better yet, keep for yourself—we’ve highlighted a pro batching tip, as well as a killer Eggnog recipe, for each book.

 Grant Achatz, Nick Kokonas, Allen & Sarah Hemberger and Micah Melton (The Alinea Group, $24.95)

 A self-published follow-up from the team behind “The Aviary Cocktail Book,” this is the most earnest and serious-minded of the three.
-Since the first book focused on The Aviary’s baroque, ambitious drinks, Nick Kokonas addresses the elephant in the room in the very first sentence of the introduction: “How many of these drinks can I actually make?”
+Since the inaugural book focused on The Aviary’s baroque, ambitious drinks, Nick Kokonas addresses the elephant in the room in the first sentence of the introduction: “How many of these drinks can I actually make?”
 He rightly notes that the recipes are for those who “want a bit of ‘wow’ in your life.”
 In other words, they’re accessible but will take a few extra steps.
-The slim soft-backed book feels like a thick magazine filled with cozy photos that make you want to burrow inside the pages to drink Parsnip Flips and warming nonalcoholic“Beam Me Up, Toddys.
+The slim, soft-backed book feels like a thick magazine filled with cozy photos that make you want to burrow inside the pages and drink Parsnip Flips all winter long.

-The nog: Coquito, aka Puerto Rican Eggnog, starts with oven-toasted coconut flakes (later sous-vided into a spiced rum jacked up with additional spices) and finishes with a house-made rum-based coconut spray.
+The nog: Coquito, aka Puerto Rican Eggnog, starts with oven-toasted coconut flakes (later sous-vided into a spiced rum enhanced with additional spices) and finishes with a house-made rum-based coconut spray.